-Temporary licenses are only valid for one (1) calendar year, and professional licenses are only valid for five (5) calendar years.
-Time elapses regardless of employment status under these licenses.
+A Professional license is valid for five (5) calendar years.
+Time elapses regardless of employment status under this license.

-Calculation of years of employment (for preliminary and initial licenses):
+Calculation of “years of employment” (for Temporary, Provisional, and Initial licenses):

-Time elapses only while actually employed by a school or district (that requires a license in the state of MA) and is used to calculate total years of employment with respect to how long a preliminary or initial license remains valid.
-For example, if an educator works under a license (in a MA school requiring that license) for one (1) year and is then released or goes on maternity leave, that educator’s license remains valid for an additional four (4) years upon his/her return to teaching.
+Time elapses only while actually employed by a school or district (that requires a license in the state of MA) and is used to calculate total years of employment with respect to how long a Temporary, Provisional, or Initial license remains valid.
+For example, if an educator works under an Initial license (in a MA school requiring that license) for one (1) year and is then released or goes on maternity leave, that educator’s license remains valid for an additional four (4) years upon his/her return to teaching.

 (Note: Initial Administrator licenses cannot be extended)

-The Initial license is valid for five years of employment and may be renewed (extended) at the discretion of the Commissioner for an additional five years.
-Educators who have worked in a Massachusetts public school under an Initial license for more than 4-1/2 years and have not yet satisfied the requirements to advance an Initial license to the Professional license, have the option of applying for an Extension of their Initial license.
+The Initial license is valid for five years of employment and may be extended at the discretion of the Commissioner for an additional five years.
+Educators who have been employed under an Initial license, are in their fifth (5) year of employment, and have not yet satisfied the requirements for advancing to the Professional license; have the option of applying for an Extension of their Initial license.
 ‘Under a license’ is defined here as meaning; “employment in the role and at the grade of the license from the date it was issued”.